torluca/morphofit/README.rst

 Acknowledgements
 --------

-The author is grateful to Chien Y. Peng for the development of GALFIT.
+The author is grateful to Chien Y. Peng for the development of GALFIT (Peng et al. 2002, 2010).